mattbierner/neith/README.md

 ## Code
-parse.js is written in Javascript / Khepri.
+Neith is written in Javascript / Khepri.
 [Khepri][khepri] is a ECMAScript subset that, among other things, adds a shorted lambda function syntax. `dist` contains the generated Javascript files while `lib` contains the source Khepri files.